In a medium-size mixing bowl, whisk together the coconut flour, baking powder, and unsweetened cocoa powder. Set aside

 Pour the liquid mixture onto the coconut flour/cocoa blend.

 Whisk in vanilla and full-fat coconut cream (or heavy cream).

 Stir until fully combined and a shiny cake batter form with no lumps.

-Transfer the cake batter in the prepared cake pan.
+Transfer the cake batter to the prepared cake pan.

-Your cake is cooked when a skewer inserted in the middle of the cake come out clean.
+Your cake is cooked when a skewer inserted in the middle of the cake comes out clean.